ultimate/syncnapsis/INSTALL.md

 - you can choose wether you want to import those group projects as well.
 They are not necessary for building or programming (they are just used for configuration and modularity)
 - for each project do: File -> Import -> Existing Projects into Workspace -> Next -> Browse to the project directory -> select the project -> Finish
 When you are finished there should be one project for each project directory you can see within the syncnapsis-directory (and subdirectories).
-If you just want to use/build some of the modules be sure to remember the dependencies
+If you just want to use/build some of the modules be sure to remember the dependencies and at least add all required projects to make them available as prerequisites.
+Finally you will notice all the projects are marked with a red exclamation mark notifying you something prevents the projects from being built because eclipse does not know "M2_REPO"...
+- select "Window" -> "Preferences" -> "Java" -> "Build Path" -> "Classpath Variables"
+- create a new variable named "M2_REPO" poiting to your maven repo (see above)
+- confirm with OK and let eclipse rebuild the whole workspace

+4. additional eclipse configuration
+The following configurations are optional, but if you want to participate in syncnapsis I kindly ask you to configure your workspace with the following settings to guarantee a uniform style of the code:
+- select "Window" -> "Preferences" -> "Java" -> "Code Style" -> "Formatter" -> "import" -> select "format-java.xml" from the syncnapsis-directory
+- select "Window" -> "Preferences" -> "Java Script" -> "Code Style" -> "Formatter" -> "import" -> select "format-js.xml" from the syncnapsis-directory

-4. building syncnapsis
+5. building syncnapsis